antaresproject/docs/docs/services/pagination.md

 }
 ```

-It is worth noticing that the method is using the following view for presentation:
+It is worth noting that the method uses the following view for the presentation:

 ```php
 antares/foundation::layouts.antares.partials.pagination._pagination
 ```

-This view should be edited depending on demand on the product.
-View's source code:
+This view should be edited depending on the product demand.
+The source code of the view:

 ```html
 <div class="pagination mb16 mt16">